pjfichet/tintin-mume/README.md

 `pd`.

 ```
-ps: set and show the path to %1
 pd: show the path to death mark
 pf: search for label %1
+pg: go one step toward recorded destination
+pk: mark the current room
 pl: get the label of the current room
-pk: mark the current room
 pm: show the path to the last marked room
+pp: set and show the path to %1
 pr: run to recorded destination
-pg: go one step toward recorded destination
+ps: stop running
 ```

 ### Ride ###